strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

 - **OPTIONAL:** `Choose a hostname` or leave as-is.
 - Click the green `Create` button.

-**Digital Ocean** will create your **Droplet** and indicate the progress with a percentage bar.
+**DigitalOcean** will create your **Droplet** and indicate the progress with a percentage bar.
 Once this is complete, you may continue to the next steps.

 ### Setup production server and install Node.js

 These next steps will help you to _set up a production server_ and _set up a non-root user_ for managing your server.

-Follow the official [Digital Ocean docs for initial server set-up using Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
+Follow the official [DigitalOcean docs for initial server set-up using Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 These docs will have you complete the following actions:

 #### 1. [Logging and set up root user access to your server with SSH](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04#step-1-%E2%80%94-logging-in-as-root).